pulsepointinc/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action

   This function returns the current time.
-The time returned is fixed by the HAProxy core and assures than the hour will be monotnic and that the system call 'gettimeofday' will not be called too.
+The time returned is fixed by the HAProxy core and assures than the hour will be monotonic and that the system call 'gettimeofday' will not be called too.
 The time is refreshed between each Lua execution or resume, so two consecutive call to the function "now" will probably returns the same result.

-  :returns: an array which contains two entries "sec" and "usec". "sec"
+  :returns: a table which contains two entries "sec" and "usec". "sec"
     contains the current at the epoch format, and "usec" contains the current microseconds.